dynamsoft-docs/capture-vision-docs-mobile/programming/maui/user-guide/mrz.md

     dotnet build
     ```

-> [!Note]
+> Note:
 >
 > - Windows system have a limitation of 260 characters in the path.
 If you don't use console to install the package, you will receive error "Could not find a part of the path 'C:\Users\admin\.nuget\packages\dynamsoft.imageprocessing.ios\2.4.200\lib\net7.0-ios16.1\Dynamsoft.ImageProcessing.iOS.resources\DynamsoftImageProcessing.xcframework\ios-arm64\dSYMs\DynamsoftImageProcessing.framework.dSYM\Contents\Resources\DWARF\DynamsoftImageProcessing'"
 > - The library only support Android & iOS platform.
 Be sure that you remove the other platforms like Windows, maccatalyst, etc.

 ## Build Your MRZ Scanner App

-Now you will learn how to create a simple mrz scanner using Dynamsoft Capture Vision MAUI SDK.
+Now you will learn how to create a SimpleMRZScanner using Dynamsoft Capture Vision MAUI SDK.

->[!Note]
+>Note:
 >
-> - You can get the similar source code of the ScanMRZ app from the following link
+> - You can get the similar source code of the SimpleMRZScanner app from the following link
 >   - [C#](https://github.com/Dynamsoft/mrz-scanner-mobile-maui/tree/main/MRZScanner){:target="_blank"}.

 ### Set up Development Environment